afritzler/oopsie/README.md

 <p align="center"><img src="docs/images/shipit.gif" width="200"></p>

-Oopsie helps you, the people on Slack or community mailing lists saving time by answering questions to problems which already have been solved.
+Oopsie helps you, the people on Slack or community mailing lists, save time by answering questions to problems which already have been solved.

 ## Usage